Employee Discount Schemes

 Which Type Of Retailers Offer Discounts?

-The most common category of retailers include:
+The most common categories of retailers include:

 Supermarkets